Supporting my child taking their medication

 - Link taking medication with nice things.
 When children are younger you could let them have a favourite snack with their medication, spend some nice time together after or if it’s nighttime, read them a bedtime story.
 Try to give them the message that something nice will follow taking their medication.

 - Talk about it.
 Don’t let HIV be a topic that is not brought up at home.
 Young children are often told this “medication helps keep you well”, even if they have not had HIV named to them.
 As children get older and HIV is then named they will gradually need more information about how the medication works, otherwise it can be difficult for children to understand the need to take medication when they are feeling well.

 - Try to make sure you have a good understanding of how HIV medication works so you can answer any questions your child may have.
 Both i-Base and NAM have lots of information to help people understand HIV and their medication.

-One of the most important things to remember about your child living with HIV is they will need to know it is not just them, so if possible, get your child to meet other HIV positive children.
+One of the most important things to remember about your child living with HIV is they will need to know it is not just them, so if possible, get your child to meet other children living with HIV.
 This can happen at HIV support groups, by attending a support camp or through meeting other children at their clinic, and they have the chance to see other children also taking medication.
-It is important to be aware of side effects and make sure your child is aware of these too, so they know that if they feel a certain way, it may be a side effect from the medicine.
-This should then be discussed with the health team.